stepper1029/Reversi/README.md

 ## Overview:
 This project aims to make a playable Reversi game.
 As of now, this assumes the standard rules and game play of Reversi, also known as Othello, but on a hexagonal board.
-This means there are discs of colors white and black which can be placed on the board to flip pieces of the opposite color and capture them.
+This means there are disks of colors white and black which can be placed on the board to flip pieces of the opposite color and capture them.
 The winner is the one who captures the most pieces.
 We made the code extensible for different board shapes, cell shapes, views, and even alternate rule sets by making each of these things interfaces.
 All classes and interfaces assume